RouninMedia/DaNIS3H-Namespacing/README.md

 CONCLUSIONS FOR GLOBAL NAMESPACE:

-i) ◄GLOBAL» Rule MUST be preceded by body > (UNLESS it begins with body) ii) any namespace prefix must be stripped from any id or class attributes containing them iii) any <element> or [attribute] selector MUST be unfolded out to include the :not([id*="-filter-"]):not([class*="-filter-"]) qualifier
+i) «GLOBAL» Rule MUST be preceded by body > (UNLESS it begins with body) ii) any namespace prefix must be stripped from any id or class attributes containing them iii) any <element> or [attribute] selector MUST be unfolded out to include the :not([id*="-filter-"]):not([class*="-filter-"]) qualifier